jpclark6/colorado-covid-tracker/README.md

     $ cd colorado-covid-tracker
     ```

-2. Visit the Google Drive with the [vaccine data](https://drive.google.com/drive/folders/1r095ofG8YvNj_dMWEq4XKkfhDaF8-I0n) and download the latest version.
-Save it in the `./scripts/data_files` directory.

-3. Run the migration and backfill script which will make the required migrations in your database, and then backfill the vaccine data table with the file you downloaded.
-The case data will be backfilled once the Lambda function runs for the first time.

-4. Build and deploy the package
+1. To run the migrations run the following script.
     ```sh
+    $ ./scripts/setup.sh
+    ```

+1. Next optionally grab the currently hospitalized data file (since this data is strangely missing from the API) by following the directions after running the migration

+1. Build and deploy the package
+    ```sh
     $ sam build
     $ sam deploy --guided
     ```

+1. The data will backfill automatically after it runs for the first time

 ### Running tests locally